Micahel-GMV/Alcoholizer/README.md

    Small tutorial project using Spring Boot, Hibernate and SQLite.

+   Olfrygt
+Danish word describing the fear that arrives when you are out of town and unable to find a place to get a beer.

    Many alcohol drinks producers use some marketing like changing bottle volume a little or reducing alcohol concentration to force a buyer to buy their product.
    You think you're buying really cheap beer while buying a tinted smelly water wich